simonednfr/a-finance-scrapbook/README.md

-non capisco a che serva questo coso, bear with me.
+bear with me, i still have to understand this whole GitHub system. more programs to come